-Rachel Karchin will deliver a lecture as part of the Don P. Giddens Inaugural Professorial Lecture Series.
+Rachel Karchin will deliver a lecture titled “Computational modeling of cancer precursor lesion evolution” as part of the Don P. Giddens Inaugural Professorial Lecture Series.
 Karchin is a professor in the Department of Biomedical Engineering.

 The Don P. Giddens Inaugural Professorial Lecture Series began in 1993 as a way to honor newly promoted full professors.
 Professor Giddens, originator of the series, served as the fifth dean of Engineering at Johns Hopkins.

 The nationally recognized Johns Hopkins University Business Plan Competition, hosted by the Center for Leadership Education, provides an opportunity for students to take a novel idea or innovative technology and develop a business plan based around it.
 Starting with a concept, students build an understanding of their target market, analyze potential competitors, craft an effective market entry strategy, and present their plans to industry professionals and venture capitalists.
 This highly popular event, held on the Homewood campus, draws teams from all divisions of the university.

 Visit the JHU Business Plan Competition website for more information.

 The annual Convocation Awards Ceremony is a celebration of student and faculty achievement at the Whiting School of Engineering.
 The event is open to award recipients, their family and friends, and members of the Whiting School community.

 Celebrate student innovation and creativity at the annual Johns Hopkins Engineering Design Day.
 Through poster sessions, presentations, and prototype demonstrations, Hopkins engineers will demonstrate their ability to apply knowledge and skills to tackle real-world challenges.

 Visit designday.jhu.edu for a detailed schedule of departmental showcase times and locations.
 Scheduled times are subject to change.
 Alumni and guests are welcome at all department events.